Organizations, Dr. Nikka Lemons

 a specific role.

-Together, Azimu Group, Just Society Technologies, and Vuka Institute form an integrated architecture: Vuka Institute produces the rigorous research that grounds the work; Azimu Group translates that research into institutional consulting and strategy; JST provides the technology platforms that enable both to operate at scale.
+Together, Azimu Group, Just Society Technologies and Vuka Institute form one integrated architecture.
+Vuka produces the rigorous research that grounds the work.
+Azimu turns that research into institutional strategy that leaders can act on.
+JST builds the technology that lets both operate at community scale.
+Research becomes strategy.
+Strategy becomes infrastructure.

 Vuka Institute